 Welcome to the Michigan State University English Language Center and congratulations on being chosen to take part in the PDPI Brazil English Teachers Program!
-We are thrilled that you will be coming to East Lansing, Michigan this summer, and we are working hard to provide the best possible experience for you as you begin your teacher training journey at MSU.
+We are thrilled that you will be coming to East Lansing, Michigan this winter, and we are working hard to provide the best possible experience for you as you begin your teacher training journey at MSU.
 Over the next several weeks, we will continue to provide program updates to the website, but please don’t hesitate to contact us if you have any questions or concerns.

 The PDPI Brazil English Teachers Program at MSU is a six-week English language certificate program for in-service English teachers from Brazil.
 The program consists of English language study and practice in Teaching English as a Foreign Language methodology, as well as exposure to U.S. culture and society.